 Ampeg is featured in My New Microphone's Top 11 Best Bass Guitar Amplifier Brands In The World.

 The MXR M89 Bass Overdrive (link to check the price on Amazon) is an easily set up bass overdrive with a great sonic character.

-The MXR Bass Overdrive is simple pedal but an awesome overdrive for bass guitar.
-What this means is that this pedal sounds great and it’s very easy to find a setting that will work for your own bass guitar.
+The MXR Bass Overdrive is a simple pedal but an awesome overdrive for bass guitar.
+This means that this pedal sounds great, and it's straightforward to find a setting that will work for your own bass guitar.

 The pedal offers a superb overdrive circuit and the ability to mix in some clean signal (via the Clean knob) so that we maintain low-end clarity.

 The overdrive is warm and tube-like and can be further shaped with Volume, Tone and Drive controls.

 Simple, affordable, and sonically impressive.
 Those adjectives define the MXR Bass Overdrive and are the reasons why the pedal is one of the best!

 MXR is featured in My New Microphone's Top 11 Best Guitar/Bass Effects Pedal Brands To Know & Use.